maxcarter/REST-UP/README.md

 # REST-UP

-A customizable Representational State Transfer (REST) Application Program Interface (API).
+A customizable Representational State Transfer (REST) Application Program Interface (API) designed to provide a quick set of tools for developers to quickly build their own API.

 **Note**: this repository is currently under construction.